 A heater is also a good idea as it will stop the surface freezing and a build-up of lethal fumes.
 This can be fatal for fish and plants alike.
 A surface heater creates a ‘blow hole’ that releases gases and allows healthy oxygen in.

 If you have a heavily stocked Koi pond, a bigger ‘in pond’ heater is a good idea.
 This will keep the pond at the right temperature all year round for Koi’s specific needs.
-Swell UK have a great range of heaters for all sizes of ponds.
+Local Water Heater Repair and installation companies have a great range of heaters for all sizes of ponds.

 Floating a plastic ball on the surface can also help to keep an area free of frost, although in very cold weather it probably wouldn’t be sufficient.